MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 In this section you are going to set up the main view in the application.
 Habitual is going to be an app that helps users track when they do or don't complete daily habits.
 In the main view, you want to have a table that will display habits that the user wants to track.
 You will also need a way to add new habits.
-Eventually, you will add a search function as well, but for now let's go ahead and set up the first view for it's basic functionality.
+For now, let's go ahead and set up the first view for it's basic functionality.

 # Creating and Connecting the View